razzietheman/Advanced-Motion-Activated-Light-Blueprint/README.md

 You step into a room, and your home greets you with the perfect light.
 Mornings awaken you softly, evenings wrap you in cozy tones, and motion, sun, and schedule all dance in harmony.

-**Motion-Activated Lighting 3.7** gives you full control, full flexibility, full magic :
+**Motion-Activated Lighting 3.7** gives you full control, full flexibility, full magic:

 🚶 Motion – Trigger lighting with motion
 🌅 Sun Position – Reacts to sunrise/sunset with offsets